 - Adding frequency initially will also help to understand how different times of the day impact performance.

-- First Contentful Paint: this specifically captures the time from navigation to when the browser renders the first bit of content.
+- First Content: this specifically captures the time from navigation to when the browser renders the first bit of content.

-- First Meaningful Paint: the time it takes for a page’s primary content to appear on the screen.
+- Meaningful Content: the time it takes for a page’s primary content to appear on the screen.

-- Time to Interactive: the time it takes a page to become interactive and ready to receive user input without any perceivable delay.
+- Interactive: the time it takes a page to become interactive and ready to receive user input without any perceivable delay.

-You can reach a profile result page by clicking on the “Go To Results” button on the Page details.
+You can reach a measurement result page by clicking on the “Go To Results” button on the Page Performance.
 Here we present the following information:

 The profile details of the simulated visitor parameters used for this particular instance of the page being measured.